 The University of Western Australia

-This policy defines the University's ordinary hours of work for full-time and part-time employees, setting out core hours, additional hours and overtime.
-It sets out the requirements for the University and employee seeking to vary agreed working hours.
-This policy also sets out an employee's right to refuse any unreasonable request for additional hours or overtime.
+This policy defines the University's ordinary hours of work for core hours, flexible working arrangements, additional hours and overtime.
+It sets out the requirements for the University and employee seeking to vary working hours.

 "Core Hours" means hours of duty for all required time periods as specified by a supervisor when working within flexible working arrangements.

-"Employee" means a person employed by the University who has an ongoing or fixed term contract under the terms of the General Staff Agreement (as amended or replaced from time to time).
+"Employee" means a person employed by the University who has an ongoing or fixed term contract.

-"Flexible Working Arrangements" means flexible hours of duty based on an employee's preferred start and finish time and being on duty for all core time periods as specified by a supervisor.
+"Flexible Working Arrangements" means flexible hours of duty based on an employee's preferred start and finish time and being on duty for all core hours periods as specified by a supervisor.

-"Supervisor" means the person who is responsible for day-to-day supervision of the employee.
+"Supervisor" means the University person responsible for day-to-day supervision of the employee.

 "TOIL" means time off in lieu.

 The University supports employees having access to flexible working arrangements, subject to operational requirements.
-General Staff may work flexible hours provided the requirements for the proper functioning of the work area are met.
+Employees may work flexible hours provided the requirements for the proper functioning of the work area are met.

 When considering the 'requirements for the proper functioning of the work area' Supervisors are requested to determine employees' preferences.
 In some cases it will not be possible to meet employee expectations, therefore, alternatives should be explored to see whether a mutually acceptable arrangement can be worked out.
 Where agreement cannot be reached, the University will determine the hours of work.

 1.1 The ordinary hours of work for a full-time employee will be 37.5 hours per week (150 hours per month).
 The University may determine and set the start and finish times of an employee.
-Alternatively, the University and an employee may agree to Flexible Working Arrangements.
+Alternatively, the University and an employee may agree to Flexible Working Arrangements or Annualised Hours.
 Consideration should be given to an employee's family responsibilities when establishing hours of work that extend beyond 6pm, except where the employee works on a shift work basis.

 1.1.1 Where the University sets the start and finish times of an employee, these may be varied from time to time for that Employee.
-An employee is to be provided with a minimum of four weeks notice when variations are required.
+An employee is to be provided with four weeks' notice when variations are required.
 Variation to the hours may commence within the four week notice period by mutual agreement between the University and the employee.

 1.1.2 Where flexible working arrangements are agreed to, core hours of work should be established with consideration to the operational requirements of the work area.
 An Employee will be required to be on duty for these core hours of work unless on approved leave.

-1.2 Employees may be appointed in a part-time capacity to work fewer hours than the full-time equivalent.
-Part-time employees' rates of salary are calculated on a pro rata basis of the salary appropriate to the level of appointment determined by the number of hours they work.
+1.2 Part-time employees' rates of salary are calculated on a pro rata basis of the salary appropriate to the level of appointment determined by the number of hours they work.

-1.3 Employees are entitled to an unpaid meal break ('a break') of not less than 30 minutes but not exceeding 60 minutes, unless prior approval has been granted up to a maximum of 90 minutes.
+1.3 Employees are entitled to an unpaid meal break ('a break') of not less than 30 minutes.
 A break is required to be taken within five hours of the employee starting work.
 Where there are exceptional circumstances, such as family responsibilities, an employee may seek to work up to 5 hours without a break but must take the required break after 5 hours or cease work for that day.
 Agreements to such arrangements are to be made at the local level between the supervisor and the employee.

-1.5 Employees must not return to work within a minimum of eight hours of completing a previous day's work.
+1.4 Employees must not return to work within a minimum of 10 consecutive hours of completing a previous day's work.

 2.1 As a general rule, employees are not able to work more than the equivalent of one FTE.

-2.2 Approval to exceed one FTE must be given by the Director, Human Resources and will only be granted in exceptional circumstances (such as a full time General employee undertaking additional casual teaching).
+2.2 Approval to exceed one FTE must be given by the Director, Human Resources and will only be granted in exceptional circumstances.

-Directed work performed by full time employees in excess of 37.5 hours per week will be paid overtime or granted TOIL.
+3.1 Directed work performed by full-time employees in excess of 37.5 hours per week will be paid overtime or granted TOIL.

-The General Staff Agreement outlines provisions for calculation and payment of overtime and TOIL.
+3.2 The Professional and General Staff Agreement outlines provisions for calculation and payment of overtime and TOIL.

-Apart from exceptions outlined in the General Staff Agreement, payment for overtime and the granting of TOIL will not be approved in respect of -
+3.3 Apart from exceptions outlined in the Professional and General Staff Agreement, payment for overtime and the granting of TOIL will not be approved in respect of and employee:

-An employee may refuse a request to work additional hours or overtime where any such request would be unreasonable, having regard to:
+An employee may refuse a request to work additional hours or overtime where any such request would be unreasonable, having regard to; health and safety, personal circumstances, the operational requirements of the workplace, and the notice provided.

 TRIM File No: